-The following definitions will be used in the resistance analyses:
+The following definitions will be used in the HCV resistance analyses:

-- Baseline variant: a variant (by population or deep sequencing) in a baseline sample determined by comparison of the amino acid sequence of the baseline sample to the appropriate prototypic reference amino acid sequence for a given DAA target. - Post-baseline variant by population or deep sequencing: an amino acid variant detected by population or deep sequencing in a post-baseline time point sample that was not detected by population or deep sequencing at baseline in the subject. - Emerged variant by population or deep sequencing: a post-baseline variant that is observed in 2 or more subjects of the same HCV sub-genotype by population or deep sequencing.
+• Baseline variant: a variant (by population or deep sequencing) in a baseline sample determined by comparison of the amino acid sequence of the baseline sample to the appropriate prototypic reference amino acid sequence for a given DAA target.

+- Post-baseline variant by population or deep sequencing: an amino acid variant detected by population or deep sequencing in a post-baseline time point sample that was not detected by population or deep sequencing at baseline in the subject. - Emerged variant by population or deep sequencing: a post-baseline variant that is observed in 2 or more subjects of the same HCV subgenotype by population or deep sequencing.

-The following analyses will be performed for all subjects who experience virologic failure:
+The following analyses will be performed for all subjects in Arm A who experience virologic failure and for subjects in Arm B who experience virologic failure during or after the OL Treatment Period: